 Before someone is “hey! that’s my favorite SNL cast member!” they are always, “wait, who is that?”
 Before you can like someone, you have to have no idea who they are.
 Then later some people will act like they always liked them but, of course, they didn’t.

 All veteran members on your community must first be new members that no one knows.
 They don’t know what to expect from them or what they might contribute.
 Some people might bring a certain group of supporters with them (for example, current cast member Jay Pharoah had posted popular impression videos online prior to joining SNL).
-But even those people will have not know the new member at some point and he or she will still be new to the community at large.
+But he or she will still be new to the community at large.

 Before someone can be the next great member, they are always the latest new member.

 Some Members Are Popular, Some Less So

 Though SNL is best known for it’s most popular cast members, the show’s list of current and former cast is littered with people who were not exceptionally popular on the show or after leaving it.